scalabli/yadig/docs/extensions.rst

 Extensions
 ==========

-Extensions are extra packages that add functionality to a Flask application.
+Extensions are extra packages that add functionality to a Citus application.
 For example, an extension might add support for sending email or connecting to a database.
 Some extensions add entire new frameworks to help build certain types of applications, like a REST API.